cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ATV OPERATIONS ROPS SUPPORT-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Means of the ATV control center
+* ATV control center resources
 * Mastery of the components of the ATV mission
 * Operational planning
-* Continuity of service 24 hours a day during the flight phases, team of 11 engineers (average)
+* 24/7 service continuity during flight phases, team of 11 engineers (average)